Fayez Ghosn: Career

 Ghosn was a member of the Lebanon's Christian political party Marada, which is a supporter of Hezbollah.
 He first became a parliament member following the 1996 elections.
 He also won a seat from Koura in the general elections of 2000.
 He chaired the Lebanese Parliament’s budget and finance committee in 2000.
 In the 2005 general elections, he was on a list of candidates backed by Michel Aoun.
 In the general elections of 2009, Ghosn ran for a seat from Koura, but he could not win the election.

-He was appointed minister of defense in June 2011.
+Ghosn was appointed minister of defense in June 2011.
 He was part of the 8 March coalition and the Change and Reform bloc in Najib Mikati's cabinet.
 Ghosn's term ended on 15 February 2014, and Samir Mouqbel replaced him as defense minister.
 In the general elections in 2018 he again ran for a seat from Koura and was elected.